McCaffertyp/GPUScrapeBot/README.md

 4. Run with `python run_scraper.py`
 5. Follow on-screen prompts

+Note: Packages should be downloaded with script, but may fail.
+In such case, either run again or manually install selenium and pynput for Python3

 ## Extra Information
 ### Browsers
 Currently, there are only three supported web browsers: